VikramxD/mini-mochi-server/README.md

 # FORK

-This a fork of [Genmoai's txt2video model](https://github.com/genmoai/models) optimized to run on a single GPU Node.
+This a **work in progress** fork of [Genmoai's txt2video model](https://github.com/genmoai/models) optimized to run on a *single GPU Node* with reduced VRAM.

-Work so far whas been fixing some (bugs)[https://huggingface.co/genmo/mochi-1-preview/discussions/3] and setting num_workers=1 for [ray](https://pypi.org/project/ray/) which controls multi-gpu workers.

-### <24GB

-Do not exceed 61 frames.
-VRAM use mostly scales with frame count.
-Using lower resolution might help?
+It is quite capable with 48GB, but it should be to run with a single 24GB GPU now.

+### For 24GB VRAM enjoyers

+Do not exceed 61 frames and try 640x480.
+VRAM use mostly scales with frame count and resolution.
+Inference steps shouldn't change VRAM use, but time taken to create a video scales with steps.
+100 steps seems ok and will likely take 15-25 minutes.
+Original source used 200 steps, but this will take about twice as long.

-Windows not tested, but it might work.
+Windows not yet tested, but it probably can work?  ¯\\_(ツ)_/¯

+If your system is already using VRAM for running a desktop you may need to lower settings further.

 ### Technique

-Mostly just shifting the vae, te, etc back and forth to cpu when not needed and using bfloat16 everywhere.
-A few other bug fixes included.
+Mostly just shifting the vae, te, dit, etc. back and forth to cpu when not needed and using bfloat16 everywhere.
+This may require significant system RAM (~64GB) or may be extra slow if it has to revert to using pagefile if system RAM is <=32G since T5 and the DIT are still fairly large.
+Time to move the models back and forth is fairly small in relation to the inference time spent in the DIT steps.

+### Next up, if I have some spare time to toy more:

+Further optimization...
+Maybe bitsandbytes NF4.
+That might bring it down to 16GB or less, assuming it doesn't destroy output quality.
+May try to see if I can inject a first frame image to make it do img2video.

-**Original readme below:**
+# **Original readme below:**

 # Mochi 1
 [Blog](https://www.genmo.ai/blog) | [Hugging Face](https://huggingface.co/genmo/mochi-1-preview) | [Playground](https://www.genmo.ai/play) | [Careers](https://jobs.ashbyhq.com/genmo)